 As the pandemic continues, Welbi has compiled more activities you can try out during these challenging times.
-There are also some ideas for showing appreciation to activity & recreation teams during these trying times.
+We’ve also included some ideas for showing appreciation to activity and recreation teams.
 Everyone is working so hard.
 Showing some gratitude will likely go a long way.

 Animals tend to lift most people's spirits.
 Finding a horse for window visits, like this residence in Montana, will likely be a challenge for most communities.
 But even a visit from dogs or cats can put smiles on the faces of most residents.

 At this point, many residents are strongly feeling the impact of little connection with family and friends.
-In addition to pictures and video chats, making a personalized gift for residents, which reminds them of a loved one, could be very successful.
-A senior community in the United Kingdom had a pillow made for one resident, incorporating a photo of his late wife.
-He slept with her photo each night and the activity team thought this would be a nice gesture.
+In addition to pictures and video chats, making a personalized gift for residents that reminds them of a loved one could successfully lift their spirits.
+A senior community in the United Kingdom thought it would be a nice gesture to make a pillow for one resident that incorporated a photo of his late wife.
+The resident was touched by their meaningful gift and slept with his wife’s photo each night.

-It’s difficult for everyone right; residents and staff alike.
-Your activity teams are working especially hard right now, so it’s important to take time to recognize all their efforts.
-Denise Thorud, Director of Compass Programming at Forestdale Park Senior Living, shared this note she received, as a reminder that everyone is doing their best right now.
+It’s a difficult time right now for residents and staff alike.
+Your activity teams are working especially hard, so it’s important to take time to recognize all their efforts.
+Denise Thorud, Director of Compass Programming at Forestdale Park Senior Living, shared this note she received as a reminder that everyone is doing their best right now.

-They are starting to become mandatory, so why not have some fun with it.
+Masks are starting to become mandatory, so why not have some fun with them?
 If you are using basic masks to protect residents and staff, break out the markers and crafts to add some imaginative flair!

 At Welbi, we believe that activity and recreation teams are the unsung heroes of senior communities.
 National Superhero day is April 28th.
 We think it’s an opportune time to celebrate all the people who make a difference each day for older adults.

 If loved ones can’t make a window or drive-by visit to your communities, take the social distancing party to them.
-Families like this one can hold up signs, balloons, cheer or sing songs.
-It gives you seniors a chance to get out, connect with friends and family and do so at a safe distance from your community's transportation vehicle.
+Families like this one can hold up signs, balloons, cheer, or sing songs.
+It gives your seniors a chance to get out and connect with friends and family at a safe distance from your community's vehicle.

-It’s a staple for any party entertainer; the ability to turn balloons into all sorts of shapes and animals.
-And it’s pretty easy to get the hang of (after a bit of practice) especially for more simple objects.
+It’s a staple for any party entertainer: the ability to turn balloons into all sorts of shapes and animals.
+And it’s pretty easy to get the hang of (after a bit of practice), especially for simple shapes.
 Here is a balloon heart Lisa White of North Rehabilitation Centre shared on social media.

-Nakia Beverly-Brown, an Activities Assistant at Atria Shaker, took karaoke to the next level, when she rewrote the lyrics to “I Will Survive”.
-This remix is an inspired anthem about dealing with COVID-19.
-You can watch the video here and or just read some of her amazing lyrics below!
+Nakia Beverly-Brown, an Activities Assistant at Atria Shaker, took karaoke to the next level when she rewrote the lyrics to “I Will Survive.”
+This remix is an inspiring anthem about dealing with COVID-19.
+You can watch the video here or just read some of her amazing lyrics below!

 See what you can do with residents.
-Maybe pick a song, have them submit some lyrics and pick the best ones!
+Maybe pick a song, have them submit some new lyrics, and pick the best ones!

-If you are looking to change up video chats - Here are two apps which let residents and families interact in unique ways.
-House Party lets groups play all sorts of games, while they chat online.
-You can play trivia, draw images which people need to guess or play charades!
+If you are looking to change up video chats, here are two apps that let residents and families interact in unique ways.
+House Party lets groups play all sorts of games while they chat online.
+You can play trivia, draw images that people need to guess, or play charades!

-And the app Caribu allows seniors to read books to their grandkids, as they follow along on a device.
+The app Caribu allows seniors to read books to their grandkids as they follow along on a device.
 You can also colour and draw together.
-It’s basically a “virtual playdate”.
+It’s basically a virtual playdate.
 And right now they are giving free access to many people during the COVID-19 pandemic.